bharatimalik/Speed_Camera_Violations/FinalVersion.md

 [Here](https://public.tableau.com/profile/bharati.malik#!/vizhome/Individual_Project_Visuals_2/V2FindingsforMayorofChicago) is the final version of the visualizations.

+## First and Final version of three aspects for Mayor of Chicago

 ### Visualization 1

 * From data exploration phase, I noticed a decreasing trend on the total number of violations per month.
 Also, June- September months were when the average number of violations were more!
 It gave me an overall picture of the total and average number of violations but did not take individual years, months or days into account.
 Thus, I graphed the same information at further granular level at week level for better understanding.